go-goyave/goyave/docs_src/src/guide/basics/routing.md

 }
 ```

-Subrouters are checked before routes, meaning that they have priority over the latter.
-If you have a router sharing a prefix with a higher-level level route, **it will never match** because the subrouter will match first.
+Sub-routers are checked before routes, meaning that they have priority over the latter.
+If you have a router sharing a prefix with a higher-level level route, **it will never match** because the sub-router will match first.
 ``` go
 subrouter := router.Subrouter("/product")
 subrouter.Route("GET", "/{id:[0-9]+}", handler, nil)